fastlater/real_time_crime_forecasting_challenge/README.md

 ======
 - The area formula used is only accurate for polygons which do not have edges that intersect.
 - CCC didn't score 0, but they mistakenly named their hotspots "hotpsots" so the report shown here is inaccurate.
 They did win that category, if you ignore the typo.
+- The reports are based on files that were downloaded on or about September 1, 2017.

 Dependencies
 ============